 Up the veggies.
 Love the veggie-loaded approach and want to maximize this soup?
-Green beans, chopped kale, diced zucchini or summer squash are also a great addition.
-Feel free to stir in spinach at the end of cooking too!
+Green beans, chopped kale, diced zucchini or summer squash are also great additions.
+Feel free to stir in spinach at the end of cooking, too!

 Swap out the veggies.
 Use pretty much whatever veggie you have on hand.
 Green beans, diced zucchini or summer squash would also be lovely in this soup.